I made a web app that lets you design your own Lego Technic parts and save them as printable STL files. You can check it out here.

 After printing and adding gears, it looks like this:

 And finally, here is the completed orrery:

 The gears run reasonably smoothly in the printed part.
 Choosing the size of the axle holes is a tradeoff between having too much resistance and being too loose.
 Of course the real, injection molded parts have tighter tolerances than one can achieve with a consumer 3D printer.
 This example shows that 3D printed parts can be combined with original Lego parts.
-The main advantage of printing parts is that it saves you the time to figure out how a structure can be made with existing Lego parts.
+One advantage of printing parts like this is that it saves you the time to figure out how a structure can be made with existing Lego parts.